 09:00 - 16:00, 26 June 2018, De Grey Court, York St John University

-We're looking forward to welcoming you to this year's Talking About Teaching (TAT) conference which has the theme of research-informed teaching.
+For those delegates who have registered, we're looking forward to welcoming you to this year's Talking About Teaching (TAT) conference which has the theme of research-informed teaching.
 Research-informed teaching refers to a number of different aspects of delivering an excellent student learning, teaching and assessment experience.
 The conference offers opportunities for staff to share ideas and consider ways in which we can adopt new practices for the future.

 New for 2018.